Skip to main content

 Write your content

-Add your custom information following the knowledge writing principles.
-Keep each block focused on a single topic.
+Add your custom information following the Knowledge writing principles.
+Keep each page focused on one topic.

-Custom blocks you create will persist across PMS syncs because they are separate from the PMS-managed blocks.
+Manual pages persist across PMS syncs because they are separate from the PMS-managed source.

 Editing PMS Knowledge

-1. PMS-synced blocks — Automatically created and updated by the PMS sync.
-These are indicated as managed by the integration.
+1. PMS-synced content — Automatically created and updated by the PMS sync.
+This is managed by the integration.

 How to Override PMS Information

-If PMS-synced data is incorrect or incomplete, create a new custom block with the corrected information.
-The AI will use the most relevant block when responding to guests.
+If PMS-synced data is incorrect or incomplete, create a manual page with the corrected information and scope it to the affected listing.
+The AI will retrieve the most relevant Knowledge for the conversation.

-Duplicate knowledge blocks can appear when both a PMS-synced block and a manually created block cover the same topic (e.g., two “Amenities” blocks or two “Wi-Fi” blocks).
-This can also happen if a block exists at both the global level and the listing level.
+Duplicate Knowledge can appear when PMS-synced content and a manual page cover the same topic, such as two amenity descriptions or two Wi-Fi instructions.
+This can also happen when the same topic exists globally and at the listing level.
 To resolve duplicates:

-1. Identify which blocks are PMS-synced and which are custom
+1. Identify which content is PMS-synced and which content is manual.

-3. If you see a global block and a listing-level block for the same topic, decide which scope is appropriate and remove the other
+3. If you see both global and listing-level content for the same topic, keep the scope that matches the real policy.

-To prevent duplicates from reappearing, always create new blocks with distinct topics rather than recreating content that your PMS already syncs.
+To prevent duplicates from reappearing, create manual pages for distinct corrections or additions instead of recreating content the PMS already syncs.

 Best Practices

-• Create new custom blocks to add or override information
+• Create manual pages to add or override information.